uecasm/mxser/readme.txt

    8.2 Baud rate mismatch when using MUE series PCI Express multiport board.

    This is a problem of the build-in kernel module or driver.
    Please run the script in the following file path.

     mxser/driver/moxa_unbind

    The script will unbind build-in module or driver, and reactive MOXA device driver mxupcie.
-You can follow below steps to run the script automatically on your system boot.
+You can following the following step to run script automatically on your system boot.

     Step 1.
 Using crontab for scheduling the job.

             # crontab -e

-    Step 2.
-Type the following command on the last line
+    Step 2. type the following command on the last line

-            @reboot sh <THE_FULL_PATH_OF_THIS_DRIVER>/mxser/driver/moxa_unbind
+            @reboot sh <THE_FULL_PATH_OF_THIS_DRIVER>/mxser/driver/unbindin

-Please follow below steps
-   to remove build-in module.

-    Step 1.
-Create /etc/modprobe.d/blacklist.conf if it is not exit.
-    Step 2.
-Add following line into the file blacklist 8250_moxa
-    Step 3.
-Reboot the system
-    Step 4.
-Reload the mxupcie module again.

    8.3 /dev/ppp device always try to reconnect while dail-in/dail-out

    This is a problem of the PCI device latency.
 Please follow below steps